Below are additional readings and resources to learn more about the connections between SEL and equity.

 Blog post: Why We Can’t Have Social and Emotional Learning Without Equity A blog post by CASEL Vice President of Research Robert J. Jagers about the importance of equity and the intersection of equity in CASEL’s five core competencies.

-Worksheet: Guiding Questions for Educators: Promote Equity Using SEL This worksheet helps educators explore the CASEL core competencies through an equity lens.
+Worksheet: Guiding Questions for Educators: Promote Equity Using SEL in your School and in your District.
+These worksheets help educators explore the CASEL core competencies through an equity lens.

 Worksheet: SEL and Equity: Beliefs and Actions This worksheet is intended to promote reflection on beliefs and actions that shape how your district leverages SEL to advance educational equity.